 4. Yoshihiro Hongasumi Yanagi Knife

 Yoshihiro’s Hongasumi yanagi is an all-but-guaranteed way to quickly level up your sushi game.
-The knife features an 11.8-inch, single-edge blade made from VG stainless steel that measures a 62-63 on the Rockwell scale.
-Ultra-sharp out of the box, the knife comes with a protective sheath and is easy to sharpen, meaning you’ll barely have to apply any pressure to cut through fish, even years after initial purchase.
+The knife features an 11.8-inch, single-edged blade made from VG stainless steel that measures a 62-63 on the Rockwell scale.
+Ultra-sharp out of the box, the knife comes with a protective sheath and is easy to sharpen, meaning you’ll barely have to apply any pressure to cut through fish, even years after the initial purchase.
 Adding to the knife’s allure is an elegant and tasteful look that any fan of Japanese cuisine will love.